 Understanding the infield fly rule makes watching the game more enjoyable.
 Here are the basics:

-• Less than two outs: The rule is in effect only with fewer than two outs.
+- Less than two outs: The rule only applies with fewer than two outs.

-• Runners on first and second, or bases loaded: It applies when runners occupy at least first and second base.
+- Runners on first and second, or bases loaded: This applies when runners occupy at least the first and second bases.

 Think of it this way: It’s a protection rule.
 It stops fielders from deceiving runners and turning easy outs into double plays.